Cape Town Quick Facts

 South Africa is a land extolling the paradox of great physical beauty in tandem with complex human struggles.
 The Cape Town program offers the visiting student an opportunity to study on site some of the challenging historical and contemporary issues of South Africa.
-These include topics in history, sociology, politics, economics, development, race relations, multiculturalism, gender studies, and science and technology.
-African languages are also available.
+These include topics in history, sociology, politics, economics, development, race relations, multiculturalism, gender studies, African languages, and science, and technology.

 The program begins with a required orientation, which includes lectures on South Africa, practical tips on living in Cape Town, activities organized by CIEE and UCT, and information sessions on university organization and courses.
-During the semester students enroll in a full-time academic program of regular UCT courses.
+During the semester, students enroll in a full-time academic program of regular UCT courses.
 Students select from extensive listings of 200-level (second year), 300-level (third year) or 400-level (honors) courses, one of which must focus on South Africa.
 Normally, 300-level or 400-level courses should be in the student’s major subject.
 Pomona will award credit at the 100 level only for courses in African languages.
-No credit is awarded for courses in dance, or the CIEE Seminar on Living and Learning in Cape Town.
+No credit is awarded the CIEE Seminar on Living and Learning in Cape Town.

-The student's program must total at least 16 semester credits (equal to 4.0 Pomona credits).
-This is generally 3 - 4 courses, although individual course allocations vary.
+The student's program must total at least 16 semester credits (or 72 UCT credits, equal to 4.0 Pomona credits).
+This is generally three or four courses, although individual course allocations vary.
 Music or dance performance courses earn 0.25 Pomona course credits.

 Students live in UCT residences with South African students or in off-campus houses with other CIEE students.
 Meals are self-catered, and a meal allowance is provided by Pomona College.
 Students may also choose to live with a host family.
 In homestays, weekday breakfast and dinner and all weekend meals are provided.
 Pomona provides a meal allowance for weekday meals.
 Pomona also provides a transportation and taxi allowance.